alexmozaidze/tree-sitter-fennel/HACKING.md

 ```

 `TSExtension` contains some fields, but we're currently interested in 2 of them:
-- `rules` :: defines rules that are not used or post-processed in any way
+- `rules` :: defines rules that are not used directly
-- `forms` :: defines rules that are to be used as forms.
-The rules inside are renamed to be suffixed with `_form`, so `let` becomes `let_form`
+- `forms` :: defines rules that are to be used as forms

 ### Toolkit